phrutis/bip39scan/README.md

 > [!NOTE]
 >  **v7.7.7 New add:**
 >
-> **Added HEX160!**
+> **MODE 11 and HEX160!**
+> 1. Mode 11 - brute-force seed phrase passwords
-> 1. Updated --core mode to accept passwords or hashes.
+> 2. Updated --core mode to accept passwords or hashes.
-> 2. Added support for RIPEMD160 hashes, now you can search for all types of coins at once.
+> 3. Added support for RIPEMD160 hashes, now you can search for all types of coins at once.
-> 3. Types addresses search: P2PKH, P2PKH_UNCOMPRESSED, P2SH, P2PKH bc.., ethereum...
+> 4. Types addresses search: P2PKH, P2PKH_UNCOMPRESSED, P2SH, P2PKH bc.., ethereum...
+> 5. Fixed display of speed in mode 1 and 2.

 **MultiGPU program brute force mnemonic phrases**<br>
 Supports brute force 6, 9, 12, 15, 18, 21, 24 words<br>